jpwallace22/react-workflow-cli/README.md

 ## Setup

-To setup create-react-component, you need to run `npm install -g create-react-component-cli`.
+To setup create-react-component, you need to run `npm install -g react-workflow-cli`.

 This command will install the CLI globally, so that you can run it in any react project from now on.

 ## Usage

-To create a new react component, you need to run `create-react-component add <ComponentName>`, or `crc add <ComponentName>`.
+To create a new react component, you need to run `react-workflow-cli add <ComponentName>`, or `rwf add <ComponentName>`.
 This will create a new component and its default dependencies in the default directory (src/components).

-In case you don't want to use the default directory, you can pass a custom path as a parameter (i.e. `crc add <ComponentName> --path=my/custom/dir`) This will create the element in the provided directory.
+In case you don't want to use the default directory, you can pass a custom path as a parameter (i.e. `rwf add <ComponentName> --path=my/custom/dir`) This will create the element in the provided directory.

-If you want to have a look at all the functionalities of the the CLI, just run `crc help`, and all the functionalities will be explained.
+If you want to have a look at all the functionalities of the the CLI, just run `rwf help`, and all the functionalities will be explained.

 ### Initialize a new project

 If you need a more advanced experience with the CLI, you'd probabily want to instantiate the CLI for your current project, so that you will be able to customize some more settings.
-In order to do that, you need to run `crc init`.
+In order to do that, you need to run `rwf init`.
 This will create a folder `.react-templates` in the path where you run the command.
 During the setup, you will be asked a few questions required to create the configuration file.

-You will be able to customize the file by editing it directly (`.react-templates/config.json`) or by running `crc config`.
+You will be able to customize the file by editing it directly (`.react-templates/config.json`) or by running `rwf config`.

 ### Manage templates